 Simply the best-More ACIM Reviews.

-Lesson #21:(I am determined to see things differently.)
-A personal fav- Despite my insane urge to see this dirty laundry at my life, I am determined to see the truth.
+Lesson #21:(I am determined to see things differently.
+[W-p188.8.131.52]) A personal fav- Despite my insane urge to see all this dirty laundry at my life.
+I am determined to see the truth.
 That life is bigger than the laundry.
 Or my to-do list.
 That truth is heartbreakingly beautiful and more real than I could ever imagine (like my partner doing laundry ; ) ).

-Lesson #22: (What I see is a form of vengeance.)
-When (on good days) I can get over lack, scarcity and getting back at ghosts who have mysteriously ‘wronged’ me somehow.
+Lesson #22: (What I see is a form of vengeance.[W-p184.108.40.206])) When (on good days) I can get over lack.
+Scarcity.
+And getting back at ghosts who have mysteriously ‘wronged’ me somehow.
 I find myself.
 I find my peace.
 And it has nothing to do with what’s going on in the external.
 Only the sweet, sweet sound of silence within.

-Lesson #24: (I do not perceive my own best interests.)
-I am willing to go on a scavenger hunt for good.
-Pam Grout (my fangirl is showing again) suggests taking a walk and looking at the world like a child.
+Lesson #24: (I do not perceive my own best interests.[W-p18.104.22.168]) I am willing to go on a scavenger hunt for good.
+Pam Grout (my fangirl is showing) suggests taking a walk and looking at the world like a child.
 Taking an extra moment for the caterpillar or the penny you found for good luck.
-When our perception changes or lives do too.
+When our perception changes our lives do too.
 So why not exchange any illusory yuck-magnets for a pot of gold?

 Lesson #25: (I do not know what anything is for.)
 I used to play dress up in my mother’s 70’s orange bridesmaid gowns when I was a kid.
 I loved this game of being in burnt-orange tulle and scratchy polyester.
-As much as I loved this game-you probably wouldn’t catch me wearing that gown into work today.
+As much as I loved the game-you probably wouldn’t catch me wearing that gown to work today.
 Yet every day I try on my old, outdated thoughts and wear them around like I’m at fashion week.
 Like my mom’s orange dress, it’s time to put these thoughts in storage.
-To forego the scratchy perception I have made of my reality, and open my mind to the truth and the beauty of what is.
-A world that makes much more sense when I see it in love rather than what I’ve told myself it was for (aka fear).
+To forego the scratchy perception I have made of my reality.
+And open my mind to the truth and the beauty of what is.
+A world that makes much more sense when I see it in love, rather than what I’ve told myself it was for (aka fear).